Tasmalu

-Tasmalu (طسمالو, also Romanized as Ţasmālū; in Թասմալու) is a village in Torkaman Rural District, in the Central District of Urmia County, West Azerbaijan Province, Iran.
+Tasmalu (طسمالو; Tasmālūi) is a village in Torkaman Rural District, in the Central District of Urmia County, West Azerbaijan Province, Iran.
 At the 2006 census, its population was 322, in 91 families.

+History

+Tasmālūi (today called Tasmalu) was inhabited by 18 Church of the East Christian families with no church or priest in 1877, as per Edward Lewes Cutts.
+Basil Nikitin recorded that the village was populated by Christians and Muslims just before the First World War.
+It was located in the Baranduz District.